Sander Berge transfer state of play as Sheffield United man nears exit door

 Fulham appeared to be leading the race for the Norwegian over the weekend after making contact with their Bramall Lane counterparts but, according to reports, are nearing the signing of another midfielder, which may have an impact on their pursuit of Berge.

 The Star understands Napoli have joined the list of Berge’s admirers, which also includes Newcastle United and Brighton.
-Newcastle have agreed to let Jonjo Shelvey join Nottingham Forest and so are looking for another midfielder.
+Newcastle have agreed to let Jonjo Shelvey join Nottingham Forest and so are looking for another midfielder, but Brighton are playing hardball over the future of Moisés Caicedo amid interest from Chelsea.

 What’s Sander Berge’s stance on the transfer talk?